EAX94/CrackMe/README.md

 # CrackMe
-A lot of CrackMe I found on the internet.
+A lot of CrackMe files I found on the internet.